edwinhuish/bootstrap-multitabs/README.md

         html{
             height: 100%;
         }
-        body.full-height-layout .content-wrapper{           //the wrrapper using multitabs
+        body.full-height-layout .content-wrapper{           /*the wrrapper using multitabs*/
-            height: calc(100% - 140px)                      //Excluding header and footer's height, for AdminLTE, total is 140px
+            height: calc(100% - 140px)                      /*Excluding header and footer's height, for AdminLTE, total is 140px*/
         }
     </style>
 ```